HimanshuNirmal1/SFDX-APEX-Web-Services/README.md

 # Salesforce DX Project: APEX WEB SERVICES

--Described the two types (SOAP & REST) of Apex web services and provide a high-level overview of these services.
+- Described the two types (SOAP & REST) of Apex web services and provide a high-level overview of these services.

--Invoked a custom Apex REST method with an endpoint.
+- Invoked a custom Apex REST method with an endpoint.

--Passed data to a custom Apex REST method by sending a request body in JSON format.
+- Passed data to a custom Apex REST method by sending a request body in JSON format.

--Wrote a test method for an Apex REST method and set properties in a test REST request.
+- Wrote a test method for an Apex REST method and set properties in a test REST request.

--Wrote a test method for an Apex REST method by calling the method with parameter values, resulting in 100% code coverage
+- Wrote a test method for an Apex REST method by calling the method with parameter values, resulting in 100% code coverage

--Path to the APEX classes: /force-app/main/default/classes/
+- Path to the APEX classes: /force-app/main/default/classes/

 ## Read All About It